Article I. General Provisions

 (a) Title.
 These rules shall be known and cited as the Tennessee Rules of Juvenile Procedure.

 (b) Scope.
 These rules shall govern the procedure in juvenile court in all cases in which children are alleged to be delinquent, unruly, dependent and neglected, or abandoned; in all cases involving emergency temporary care under T.C.A. § 37-1-128; in all cases to revoke the probation of delinquent or unruly children; and in all cases to terminate home placements under T.C.A. § 37-1-137.
-The procedures employed in general sessions court under the Tennessee Rules of Criminal Procedure shall govern all cases in which children are alleged to have committed juvenile traffic offenses as defined in T.C.A. § 37-1-146 and all cases heard in juvenile court involving child abuse prosecutions under T.C.A. §§ 37-1-412 and 39-15-401, nonsupport of children, or contributing to the delinquency or unruly behavior or dependency and neglect of children.
+The procedures employed in general sessions court under the Tennessee Rules of Criminal Procedure shall govern all cases in which children are alleged to have committed juvenile traffic offenses as defined in T.C.A. § 37-1-146 and all cases heard in juvenile court involving child abuse prosecutions under T.C.A. §§ 37-1-412 and 39-15-401, nonsupport of children, or contributing to the delinquency or unruly behavior or dependency and neglect of children, pursuant to T.C.A. §§ 37-1-156 and 37-1-157.
 The Tennessee Rules of Civil Procedure shall govern all cases involving the termination of parental rights, paternity cases, guardianship and mental health commitment cases involving children, and child custody proceedings under T.C.A. §§ 36-6-101, et seq., 36-6-201, et seq., and 37-1-104(a)(2) and (f); however, discovery in such cases in juvenile court shall be governed by Rule 25 of these rules.
 Rule 39 shall also apply in termination of parental rights proceedings.
 In a case governed by the Rules of Civil Procedure, the rules may be suspended by the court upon a finding supported by specific facts stated on the record and in the final order that the interests of justice so require.
 In the event that the Rules of Civil Procedure are suspended, the Rules of Juvenile Procedure shall apply.
 Contempt proceedings shall be conducted pursuant to the procedures applicable in courts of general jurisdiction.

 (c) Purpose and Construction.
 These rules are designed to implement the purposes of the juvenile court law as expressed in T.C.A. § 37-1-101 by providing speedy and inexpensive procedures for the hearing of juvenile cases that assure fairness and equity and that protect the rights and interests of all parties; by promoting uniformity in practice and procedure; and by providing guidance to judges, rmagistrates, attorneys, youth services and probation officers, and others participating in the juvenile court.